persvr/tunguska/README.md

     hub.subscribe("**", listenerFunction);

+In addition, we can use tagged subscriptions to subscribe to a subset of tagged messages on a channel:

+    hub.subscribe("name/of/*:tagname", listenerFunction);

+Using tags requires that objects are published with a tag:

+    hub.publish("name/of/channel:tagname", {foo:"bar"});

+Messages that are published with a tag will be sent to all subscribers that are subscribed to a matching tag, or that are subscribed to the base channel without a tag.

 Tunguska also supports named event sub-types within each channel.
 The subscribe function takes an optional second parameter for specifying a specific event type to listen for.
 For example,